peterdev22/raycast-scripts/README.md

 Script commands that I use with the MacOS launcher app, [Raycast](https://www.raycast.com/).

-All scripts not created by me are sourced from the offical [script-commands Repo](https://github.com/raycast/script-commands).
-You can find a lot more scripts free to use over there.
+The scripts that are not created by me are sourced from the offical [script-commands Repo](https://github.com/raycast/script-commands).
+You can find a library of great free to use scripts over there.

+Images used are also found from the [script-commands Repo](https://github.com/raycast/script-commands).

 ## Scripts Included (And their Authors)
 #### Apple Music